The PhD programme is supported by a rigorous process for reporting progress as required by the regulations for the PhD degree.

 - Confidential conversations between the Convener and the candidate, and between the Convener and the supervisors to determine if there have been any issues with supervision.

-- A meeting, chaired by the Convener to discuss the self-review and other matters relating to the candidate's work.
+- A meeting, chaired by the Convener, to discuss the self-review and other matters relating to the candidate's work.
 The meeting should be attended by the candidate and the supervisors.
-It should be chaired by a Convener, who is independent of the supervisory process.

 - The completion of the PhD Progress Report Form in eVision on the basis of the discussion, which is then printed and sent to the appropriate authorities for endorsement and is uploaded to the candidate's file on eVision by the Doctoral Office once the report is approved by the Dean of the Graduate Research School.